 In most cases, your emails will be promoting content offers that are likely to be of interest to each recipient (e.g. blog posts, case studies), rather than offering things like discount codes or driving people to your website homepage.
 While it is tempting to gate these content offers behind a landing page, we recommend using as much ungated content as possible – you already have the contact details of each lead, and you want to make it as easy as possible for them to access the content.

 In the workflows covered in this blog post, we refer to sending three different types of emails, which cover a simple model of a prospect’s buying journey: awareness (eBooks, whitepapers etc.), consideration (buying guides, case studies etc.) and decision (product information, brochures, demo videos etc.).
 The buying stage denotes the type of content offer you should promote in each email (for more info on what these buying stages mean, as well as ideas for content you could create at each stage, please see this blog post on the fundamentals of lead nurturing).

-One of the key characteristics of lead nurturing is to send new content to your leads over time, so you’ll need to introduce delays between each email.
+One of the key characteristics of lead nurturing for life sciences is to send new content to your leads over time, so you’ll need to introduce delays between each email.
 These delays can vary a lot in nature, from a few minutes up to weeks or even months.
 While you’ll want to strike while the iron is hot, the key is to find the right balance between not annoying your audience with incessant emails and ensuring the gap between your emails is not so long that your audience will forget who you are!